agilej/jsonty/README.md

 ## Entity Mapping

-Don't like other json serialization library(for example Gson) use annotation to declare json object's fields,  Jsonty use  entity-mapping strategy.
-All you need is implement `EntityMapper` interface, define fields will be exposed to json result; then use this mapping with `expose(xx).withMapping()`.
+As you know some json serialization libraries (Gson, Jackson) use annotation to declare json object's fields, but Jsonty doesn't, it use  entity-mapping strategy.
+All you need is implement `EntityMapper` interface, define fields will be exposed to json result; then use this mapping with `expose(xx).withMapping()`, with this strategy you can expose different fields for one object in different scenario.

 ```java